simonhw/gardening-services/README.md

 ### User Accounts
 #### Signing Up
 Visitors to the website can register for a user account via a number of links to the Signup Page.
-The navbar contains the link "Login/Signup" which takes the user to the login page.
+The navbar contains the link "Login/Signup", which takes the user to the login page.
 If the visitor has no account yet, they may used the Sign Up link to navigate to the account creation page.
-Here they are presented with a signup form which has required fields of first name, last name, email, confirm email, password, and confirm password.
+Here, they are presented with a signup form which has required fields of first name, last name, email, confirm email, password, and confirm password.
 The confirm email field is cruicial here as users do not create usernames but instead use their email addresses to log into their accounts.

 <details open><summary>The Sign Up page</summary>